 A TEFL (Teacher of English as a Foreign Language) certificate is necessary.
 The Chinese government requires it.
 You have to take or have already taken a TEFL class at least 40 hours or more in length and have your certificate before you can teach one of the classes.
 I didn’t have it, but I was willing to do so.
 More about that below.
 By the way, I think an ESL certificate might be enough to serve as your TEFL certificate, but it would be best to check with EF Kids, as I’m not 100 percent certain.

 I did not have a TEFL, but I was certainly willing to get one.
 There are a lot of online certification programs.
-I found one via Groupon that lowered the original price from over $100 to only $12.
+I found one via Groupon that, at the time, lowered the original price from over $100 to only $12.
 Then I applied a Honey coupon, and got it for only $9 — an insanely cheap charge for TEFL certification.
-You have a limited amount of time to turn in the certificate to EF, so you’ll want to do it right away and figure out your time management, to make sure you can get it done by your deadline.
+You have a limited amount of time to turn in the certificate to EF, so you’ll want to start the training right away and figure out your time management for that, so you can make sure you complete it by EF’s deadline.
 I believe for myself the timeframe to have it completed was roughly two weeks, but I managed to get my certification done and sent over to the company in just five days.

 My interview was a video interview, and I have to say it was fairly simple.
 A very friendly woman asked me some questions about my background and what moved me to apply.
 We talked about the online platform I’d be using to teach the classes.
 One of the more challenging questions I was asked had to do with how I would handle some of the more “unusual” instances within class.
-For example, I was asked what I would do if the child was acting up or had become completely disengaged and was refusing to participate.
+For example, I was asked what I would do if a student was acting up during class or had become completely disengaged and was refusing to participate.

 The interviewer decided right then and there during the interview that I was ready to move on.
 There were still a few more steps before I was to become a full-fledged instructor, but essentially, assuming I could fulfill those steps, I was hired!

 As I already mentioned, you need to have TEFL Certification before you can start teaching.
 It’s required by the Chinese government, so there’s no way around it.
 You need to take what is equivalent to at least 40 hours of study and have a certificate to prove it.
 I say the equivalent because many 40-hour courses probably won’t take you anywhere near 40 hours to finish.
-Mine was a 50-hour course.
-It took me about half the time to complete.
+I took a 50-hour course.
+It took me about half that time to actually complete the course and get the certification.

 As you take the certification course, there are modules and tests along the way, and then a final comprehensive test.
 You do have more than one chance to get the tests right — but the attempts are not endless.
-As someone who already knew English grammar fairly well (I’m a professional writer and editor), it wasn’t hard to complete nor was it difficult to pass.
-I got it done in plenty of time.
+As someone who already knew English grammar well (as I mentioned, I’m a professional writer and editor), it wasn’t hard to complete nor was it difficult to pass.
+I got it done long before it was due by EF.

-That said, a lot of old grammar material that I instinctively know as a native, fluent English speaker, but that I don’t think about very consciously on a day-to-day basis, came up frequently.
+That said, a lot of old grammar material that I instinctively know as a native, fluent English speaker, but I don’t consider very consciously on a day-to-day basis, came up frequently throughout the course.
 I’m talking about things like the various verb tenses, such as present perfect, past participle, and so on.
 So even if you think you’re crackerjack at English, you’ll still need to pay attention and take lots of notes along the way of your studies to pass the tests successfully.

 EF Kids Training

 Once you finish your EF Kids Training course, you then connect online with someone at EF for a follow-up meeting.
-In that meeting, the EF representative goes into even more depth about teaching, scheduling and also invoicing, which a teacher must do once a month at the beginning of the month.
+In that meeting, the EF representative goes into even more depth about teaching, scheduling your courses, and invoicing (which a teacher must do once a month at the beginning of the month).
+Keep in mind — you are not an employee of EF when you work as an online teacher for them.
+(I’ll explain more about that in just a bit!)

-After the follow-up meeting, assuming your online profile has been completed and approved (you’ll need to write a very short bio and include a professional photo), and you’ve handed in your required TEFL, you’ll receive an email that says you can start to teach.
+Once you’ve had the follow-up meeting, completed your online profile and had it approved (you’ll need to write a very short bio and include a professional photo), and handed in your required TEFL, you’ll receive an email that says you can start to teach.

-At the time this article was written, EF Kids instructors have the potential to make up to $10 for every 30-minute class taught.
-To reach that rate, you have to do more than just teach the class.
+At the time this article was written, EF Kids instructors have the potential to make up to $10 for every 25-minute class taught.
+To reach that rate, you have to do more than just teach a class.
 But what you are required to do to beef up the rate are all very easy, doable tasks.
+These tasks include working during peak hours as listed earlier in this article and teaching at least 45 classes a month.
 As long as you get into the mindset that you’ll ALWAYS do those rate-raising tasks and never stray from them, you’ll always make the ultimate goal of $10 a class.

 There are also bonus milestones — reach a milestone, and you’ll get an EXTRA bonus fee.
-For example, once you teach 200 classes, you’ll receive a bonus of $100.
-If fully approved and hired, you are also paid $30 to complete your initial training.
+For example, once you teach 200 classes, which I’m approaching as of April 2020, you’ll receive a bonus of $100.
+If fully approved and hired, you will also be paid $30 to complete your initial training.
 And lastly, after you start teaching, you can make money by sharing the opportunity of EF Kids to others and bringing them onboard with the company.

 Keep in mind that all EF Kids instructors are INDEPENDENT CONTRACTORS.
 You will NOT be an employee.
-Therefore, you will get a 1099 form from EF Kids, and you must keep track of your income and any taxes that you own the State and Federal Governments.
+Therefore, you will get a 1099 form from EF Kids, and you must keep track of your income and any taxes that you own the State and Federal Governments, and you must pay estimated taxes every quarter over the course of the year.
 But, of course, as an independent contractor, you are also a business owner.
-So, by the same token, you can deduct some of your related business expenses, such as the equipment you work with, your internet fees, and even a portion of your rent or mortgage, any property taxes you have, and utilities.
-Talk to a tax professional to fully understand the specifics of being an independent contractor and how to handle your taxes properly.
+So, by the same token, you can deduct some of your related business expenses, such as the equipment you work with, your internet fees, and even a portion of your home expenses, if you have a defined workspace.
+Be sure to a tax professional to fully understand the specifics of being an independent contractor and how to handle your taxes and deductions properly.

 Teaching EF Kids Classes

-Classes are, in reality, just 25 minutes long, as you need time to move to your next class, provided you have one scheduled.
-The kids themselves are amazing — darling children, so cute, and all as smart as a whip.
-Their English is, in most cases, extremely good.
-I was quite surprised to learn just how fluent they are — all thanks, I’m sure, to their brick-and-mortar school lessons.
+Classes are just 25 minutes long, as you need time to move to your next class, provided you have one scheduled.
+You have only two minutes to do that, but, as I learned, that’s a very easy thing to do.
+The kids themselves are amazing — darling children, so cute and so smart!
+Their English is, in many cases, extremely good.
+I was quite surprised to learn just how fluent they are — all thanks, I’m sure, to their brick-and-mortar school lessons and teachers.
 But they are still learning, so there are times when they need to work on something specific.
-As the instructor, you need to take notes on all strengths and weaknesses and make a short report about those within 24 hours of your classes.
+As the instructor, you need to take notes on all strengths and weaknesses and make a short report regarding those within 24 hours of your classes.
 (I do mine immediately following my classes, so I never forget to do them and turn them in.)

 How You Can Get Started